wangah/deeplabv3-plus/README.md

 # DeepLabv3+

+Final Project for DS4440 - Practical Neural Networks at Northeastern University (Fall 2020).

-Final Project for DS4440.
-Reimplementation of [DeepLabv3+](https://arxiv.org/abs/1802.02611) with a modified ResNet-50 backbone.
+Reimplementation of [DeepLabv3+](https://arxiv.org/abs/1802.02611) with a modified ResNet-50 backbone as specified in [DeepLabv3](https://arxiv.org/pdf/1706.05587.pdf).

 The main results can be viewed in `evaluate.ipynb`.